haotianh9/haotianh9.github.io/_pages/about.md

 Now, I'm working on two projects.

 In one project, we are looking at the sensory control strategy of fish.
 We are focusing on a scenario similar to predation of fish.
 A swimmer is moving in the wake left by an oscillating airfoil.
 It's goal is to locate the airfoil by measuring local flow property and navigating in the wake.
-We are interested in these questions.
-Firstly, what flow property is the most effective sensory cue, whether it is velocity, pressure or vorticity?
-Secondly, which location is optimal for placing the sensors along the body of the swimmer?
-Thirdly, what is the optimal sensory-control strategy in this task?
+We are interested in the following three questions.
+First, what flow property is the most effective sensory cue, whether it is velocity, pressure or vorticity?
+Second, which location is optimal for placing the sensors along the body of the swimmer?
+Third, what is the optimal sensory-control strategy in this task?

 In the other project, we are looking at the role of flexion in the performance of fish's swimming.